 STAGING AND ACTING

-Acting has become one of the most important elements of modern, popular film.
-An actor or actresses performance can make or break a movie regardless of how engaging the story is or how well the editing was done etc… It is the actor’s duty to bring his or her character to life within the framework of the story.
-Their emotional input dictates how strongly the audience feels about the film.
-An actor must be completely aware of his or her character and be ready to portray their emotions and actions as if they were their own.
-The actor is the basic element of 99% of films and it is their duty to bring the movie to life in a realistic and easily understood way.
+An actor or actress’s performance can make or break a movie regardless of how engaging the story is or how well the editing was done etc… It is the actor’s duty to bring his or her character to life within the framework of the story, and his emotional input dictates how strongly the audience feels about the film.
+Acting depends upon gesture and movement, expression and voice.

 Russel Crowe as the lovable but fearsome Maximus in Gladiator (2000)